 It’s Been Four Billion Years: The Story of Life on Earth a Million Years at a Time

-A full color book about the history of life on Earth that, unlike so many other treatments, avoids making evolution all about mankind and the hominids.
+A full color book about the history of life on Earth that avoids misrepresenting evolution as if it were all about mankind and the hominids.
 202 pages, 202 full color illustrations.
 ISBN 978-0-9768183-9-7.

 Oh Mother, That Man’s Here Again!!
 The Christmas Cards of Charles W. Carvin.

 Grandfather Carvin was a renowned humorist who performed with Bob Hope and Morey Amsterdam.
 He also drew his own Christmas cards from 1928 until 1971, poking cartoon fun at icons of politics and popular culture, ranging from FDR to LBJ, Adolf Hitler to Mae West, Mickey Mouse to Snoopy.
 This coffee-table book, made from those cards, becomes a light-hearted chronicle of 20th century American history.
 Hardbound, 153 pages, 218 full color illustrations.